ishamiGIT/cart/webhook-handler/README.md

         ``-'               ``-`
 ```

-Set Min instances of the cloud run service to 1 to avoid 502 errors
+Set Min instances of the cloud run service to 1 , cpu to 4 and memory to 2GiB to avoid 502 errors